metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Pester is preferred method to write tests, however some testings needs other way around, or more specialized setup.

-There is a module called "Project.AllPlatforms.Test", which is customized for this project.\
+There is a module called "Ruleset.Test", which is customized for this project.\
 Tests must pass both Desktop and Core editions of PowerShell to be successful

 A hint to quickly run any function from any project module is to run following command in ex.